Simulation-free extrapolation for misspecified models induced by categorizing an error-prone continuous covariate: Supplementary material

-The supplemental materials include mathematical details of the model identifiability, the SIMFEX method for correlated $X$ and $\bZ$, the SIMFEX method for bivariate contaminated covariates, sensitivity analysis, additional simulation results with covariates, additional simulation results with mimicking real data structure, and supplementary figures and tables on simulation and real-world data analysis.
+The appendix includes additional literature review, mathematical details on model identifiability, the SIMFEX method for bivariate contaminated covariates, proofs, sensitivity analyses, additional simulation results with covariates, an application-motivated simulation, and supplementary figures and tables for the simulation studies and UK Biobank analysis.